 So, I decided to try something different.
 And since the topic for today’s Tuesdays on the Run is “trying something new”, this is the perfect time to talk about it.

 Just last week, I signed up for a program called “Faster Way to Fat Loss” with Amanda Tress.
+(If you click this link and purchase, I will receive a commission.)

 It’s a program that incorporates lifting heavy, HIIT cardio, carb cycling, and intermittent fasting.
 I’ve used all of these things at different times in the past with some success, but never seemed to be able to put all the pieces together at the same time.
 Amanda’s program came highly recommended to me by a coupe of IRL friends and I’m between races right now, so it seemed like a good time to try it.